Canadian pound: Paper money and commercial banks

+British monetary policy

+Older coins such as the pistareen and pre-revolutionary French half-écus were the prevailing smaller coinage in Lower Canada even well into the 19th century.
+These coins had been debased by age-related wear, and to add to monetary supply in the province Lower Canada made the (post-revolutionary) 40-franc, 20-franc and 5-franc coins legal tender in 1819.
+Upper Canada did not.

 In 1825, an Imperial Order-in-Council was made for the purposes of causing sterling coinage to circulate in the British colonies.
-The idea was that this order-in-council would make the sterling coins legal tender at the exchange rate of 4s.4d. per Spanish dollar.
+The only acceptable method of payment to British soldiers and for customs charges was in sterling specie, or Spanish dollars at 4s 4d.
+The intention of the order-in-council was to make the sterling coins legal tender at the exchange rate of 4s 4d per Spanish dollar.
 This rate was in fact unrealistic and it had the adverse effect of actually driving out what little sterling-specie coinage was already circulating.
+Upper Canada attempted to rectify this by increased the rating of British crowns to 5s 9d currency and shillings to 1s 2d currency in 1826, and more comprehensively revised its ratings of currencies in 1836.
+French and Portuguese coins were demonetized, as were Spanish doubloons and pistoles, while the value of the Spanish dollar was set at 4s 6d and gold British sovereigns and U.S. eagles were made legal tender (at 1/4/4 and 2/10/0, respectively).

+By contrast, Lower Canada did nothing to encourage the use of sterling coinage.
 Remedial legislation was introduced in 1838 but it was not applied to the British North American colonies due to recent uprisings in Upper and Lower Canada.

-In 1841, the Province of Canada adopted a new system based on the Halifax rating.
-The new currency was equal to 4 U.S. dollars (92.88 grains gold), making one pound sterling equal to £1 4s 4d Canadian.
-Conversely the new Canadian pound was worth approximately 16s 5 1/4d sterling.
-The earliest Canadian postage stamps were denominated in this Halifax unit.